 Shopify understands its users and their problems very well.
 They leverage that knowledge to write articles that provide great solutions for their target audience.
 Many brands create content, but Shopify makes content that has “helpful” written all over it.
 Shopify also knows that by helping their shop owners succeed, more people will visit their site.
 So in their blog, they push first and foremost to educate and inform their customers.

-This article by Desirae Odjick for example, highlighting the importance of working with Instagram influencers that suit your brand, teaches customers how to drive traffic to their Shopify stores.
+This article by Desirae Odjick for example, highlighting the importance of and finding Instagram influencers that suit your brand and collaborating with them, teaches customers how to drive traffic to their Shopify stores.
 Customers then share this article in Shopify communities, on blogs, and in Facebook groups for e-commerce entrepreneurs, driving the Shopify brand throughout the e-commerce world.

 How to emulate them: